How To Build A Deadlifting Platform With Three Tools

 Step 2: OSB Layer

 I layed down 4 pieces of 4×2 OSB board to cover the top of the foam tiles.
 I chose 4 pieces rather than one large sheet of plywood.
 This was done for two reasons, first because it was easier to fit these in the car.
-Secondly if anything needs to be replaced it is easy to swap out.
-The only portion of your deadlift platform that will get damaged from compression of weight are the sections directly underneath the weight.
+Secondly, if anything needs to be replaced it is easy to swap out.
+The only portion of your deadlift platform that will get damaged by compression of weight are the sections directly underneath the weight.
 Knowing this, it makes no sense to buy a large sheet of plywood and then replace the entire thing, repairs will be cheaper this way.

 Step 3: Stall Mats

 A 4×6 stall mat that is cut in thirds will fill our needs perfectly.
-Measure two foot sections (thirds of the mat) and draw a chalk line down each making sure it is straight.
+Measure two-foot sections (thirds of the mat) and draw a chalk line down each making sure it is straight.
 Cutting the mat takes a bit of work but if you go slow you should be able to follow the line closely.
 If you deviate from the line it is OK, just cut to the best of your ability.
 You will basically keep scoring in small sections over and over until you cut through the entire mat.
 Once this is done you will have 3 sections that measure 2×4 (2+2+2= 6ft).
-On top of the carpet layer I placed one 4×6 horse stall mat and then one section of the cut stall mat as the first real layer of floor protection and dampening.
+On top of the carpet layer, I placed one 4×6 horse stall mat and then one section of the cut stall mat as the first real layer of floor protection and dampening.
 This gives us a 3/4″ layer of thick, hard rubber to protect the barbell and the floor.
 Lay these down side by side.

 Step 4: Carpet Layer

 I spoke to a close friend that owns a gym equipment business and he advised the use of carpet in between layers to help kill the shock.
 This was a crucial piece of advice that I didn’t find online and ended up working well.
 I definitely wanted to protect my texas power bar from as much damage as possible so I heeded this advice.